-Rehabilitation Research and Training Center on Home and Community Based Services Outcome Measurement (RRTC-OM)
+Rehabilitation and Research Training Center on Outcome Measurement (RTC-OM)

 Evaluates measures of the quality of life experienced by people with disabilities as a result of receiving services and supports.
 Past measures tended to focus on money spent on services for persons with disabilities, staffing ratios, and the movement of people from institutions to the community.
 But increasingly, federal and state policymakers speak of the importance of demonstrating the effectiveness ("outcomes") of public investments in services for persons with disabilities and these officials want information about outcomes that are measured in a consistent and accurate manner nationwide.